PROGRAMS AND INTERNSHIPS

 Contact Dr. Susan Opp

 The Straayer Center for Public Service Leadership, in partnership with the City of Fort Collins and Larimer County, has developed a new senior capstone in local government, which is offered during fall semesters.
 The course is taught almost entirely offsite at the City and County, with presentations by - and panels with – elected officials and administrative staff from both organizations.
 Students complete 10 weeks of on-site study and five weeks of an applied project.

 CSU IN D.C.

 About the Internship

 The CSU Straayer Center for Public Service Leadership with the Department of Political Science have collaborated with The Washington Center (TWC) to create an undergraduate semester in Washington D.C.
 Students will enroll in 15 credits through CSU (see courses below) and complete a professional internship, seminar, and colloquium while in D.C.
 CSU enrolls up to 10, upper-level undergraduate students in this program.
 The program is open to students in all colleges and majors.
-Applications will be due on March 25, 2020.
 Selection is made using a set of competitive criteria (interview, writing/communication, GPA, letter of faculty recommendation, etc.) by an internal review committee.

 About the Washington Center